 If either of the above requirements fits your situation, take advantage of Navy Federal's great rates on everything from car loans to fixed interest credit cards.
 One extra perk of Navy Federal is 24/7 phone support.
 PenFed also has generous customer service hours, but Navy Federal comes out ahead if you’re a night owl.

-Fortune magazine ranked Navy Federal as one of the best places to work in 2008, and membership is at over six million and growing.
+Fortune magazine ranked Navy Federal has been ranked as one of the best places to work for eight years, and membership is at over eight million and growing.

 Opening a Credit Union Account